Tasha Low: 2012–2017: Debut with Skarf and solo activities in Korea

-2018–present: Return to Singapore
+2018–present: Return to Singapore and venture into acting

-In January 2018, Tasha stopped all her activities in Korea and returned to Singapore.
+In January 2018, Low stopped all her activities in Korea and returned to Singapore.

-Tasha was cast and played her first lead role in the 2019 web series, Cheerific, which follows the story of a star rugby player who finds his calling as a cheerleader after getting kicked off the rugby team.
+Low was cast and played her first lead role in the 2019 web series, Cheerific, which follows the story of a star rugby player who finds his calling as a cheerleader after getting kicked off the rugby team.
 She is also part of the television adaption of Goh Boon Teck's 1994 play, Titoudao, which premiered on 18 February 2020 on Mediacorp Channel 5.
 Titoudao was later dubbed in Chinese and broadcast on Mediacorp Channel 8 from 18 May 2020.

-Tasha made her film debut in 2020's The Diam Diam Era, and its 2021 sequel The Diam Diam Era Two.
+Low made her film debut in 2020's The Diam Diam Era, and its 2021 sequel The Diam Diam Era Two.
 She further played major roles in original Chinese drama series broadcast on Mediacorp Channel 8, such as Mind Jumper and Live Your Dreams in 2021.

+On 9 April 2023, Low received her first Top 10 Most Popular Female Artistes award at the Star Awards.

+On 30 January 2024, Low was officially announced as a lead cast member in the 2025 period drama Emerald Hill - The Little Nyonya Story, the sequel to Mediacorp's Channel 8 2008 drama series The Little Nyonya.
+She takes on a leading role alongside Ferlyn Wong, her former bandmate from the girl group Skarf, and Chantalle Ng.
+In this series, Low takes on the role of Zhang Xinniang, a young woman who was once a destitute street beggar but later finds herself adopted into a wealthy and influential family.